psychetrance/pantolav.github.io/_posts/2016-4-13-Vote-Notif.md

 4. Go to the Bluemix website and log into your account.
 5. Upon logging in, navigate to your account’s dashboard by clicking `DASHBOARD` on the upper right if logging in did not already redirect you to it.

 	> Since you have already uploaded the application to Bluemix, its widget should be present on your dashboard

-Since you have already uploaded the application to Bluemix, it’s widget should be present on your dashboard.
 6. Click the application widget to view its overview.
 7. Click `ADD A SERVICE OR API`, this will redirect you to the service catalog.